 Gingerbread Bundt Cake

 Ring in the holiday season with this festive Gingerbread Bundt Cake!
-This cake is spiced with ginger, nutmeg, cinnamon, and cloves.
+This is a show-stopping holiday cake that you and your family will love.

 What does a Gingerbread Bundt Cake taste like?

 Image the flavor of a gingerbread cookie and then times that by 2!
 This gingerbread bundt cake is soft, fluffy, and bursting with warm holiday flavors.
 It’s all of your favorite holiday spices compressed into one warm, satisfying dessert.
 The flavor in this cake is off the charts! 🙌🏼

 Don’t forget the maple glaze.
 My love for maple syrup is no secret.
 See my Butternut Squash Alfredo with Maple Glazed Bacon, for example.

 The smooth maple glaze that is drizzled overtop is the perfect accent to this perfectly spiced holiday bundt cake.

 I know it’s only October, but holiday baking commences early in my home.

 - Gather the necessary ingredients.
 Add the dry ingredients to a bowl and whisk until they are combined.